 To make the fruits for my fruit cake I typically cook a combination of raisins, currants, prunes, maraschino (cocktail) cherries and mixed peel in 4 cups of red wine for about 30 minutes on medium heat.
 My house smells like a wine bar for quite a few hours after I am done cooking the fruits.
 Cooking the fruits in wine helps to soften the dried fruits, which makes it easy for blending.
 After 30 minutes I remove the fruits from the heat, cover the pot and let the fruits sit in the wine over night.

-For this fruit cake, I used some of the fruits I had soaking for my black cake, because I was making black cake at the same time and couldn’t be bothered with making extra fruits.
+For this fruit cake, I used some of the fruits I had soaking for my black cake, because I was making black cake at the same time.
 I added candied mix peel and maraschino cherries to the mixed fruits because I love the taste of that combination in fruit cake.
 It takes me right back to my childhood.

 This is a spiced cake, so I added a combination of essence and ground spices and topped it off with some rum and orange liqueur.
 I had a bottle of orange liqueur that has been sitting in the back of my liquor cabinet for about 4 years.
 A few days ago I was baking a sweet bread and realized I didn't have oranges for the orange zest that the bread called for and used this orange liqueur instead.
 It gave the bread such a rich flavor that I decided to add it to my fruit cake and I am glad I did.